Have you ever considered the payoffs you could get by making the simple choice to get up and get moving?

 Get Started Today: Put One Foot In Front of the Other

-Take the first step by briskly walking.
+Take the first step by briskly walking if you are able.
 It's free, easy and when you have a walking companion, you're more likely to stay motivated.
 There is a direct relationship between physical inactivity and stroke.
 If you’re no “spring chicken” it’s not too late to start being physically active.
 The award for the greatest potential for improvement and reduced mortality goes to ... the couch potato who becomes moderately active*.
 So, get up and get going.
 Our lives and bodies are truly shaped by our habits.
 We know that the earlier you begin to mobilize after stroke the better you will do in recovery.
 We caution, that if you have weakness on one side of your body, speak with you doctor about physical activity and exercise to make sure that what you undertake is safe for you.

 “I’m ready.
 Where do I start?”

 Join the “movement” now.
 As long as you aren’t suffering from a chronic condition, chances are good that you can start now, but again, check with your doctor or physical therapist before engaging in physical activity or exercise.
 Even people with heart conditions or previous strokes are generally encouraged to exercise with prescribed limits and precautions.
 Just make sure to check with your doctor beforehand.

 “How much is enough?”

-Research shows that at least 150 minutes per week of moderate physical activity packs a powerful punch for stroke prevention.
+Research shows that at least 160 minutes per week of moderate physical activity packs a powerful punch for stroke prevention.
 But if you’ve been sedentary, just start where you can.
 It’s also OK to break up your exercise into three 10-minute chunks for at least 30 minutes a day for five of the seven days in a week.